mmorub/gimbal2022/README.md

 <span style="color: red"> TODO: Add animated gif/video of locking to illustrate this text block:</span>
 -->

-Because we run the code with the motor and camera in arbitrary position to start with, the code locks the motor and camera in an unknown angle.
+Because we run the code with the motor and camera in arbitrary position to start with, **the code locks the motor and camera in an unknown angle**.
 We call this unknown position '0 degrees'.
-We then use the microcontroller and motor driver to turn the motor by a 5 degrees and back by -5 degrees to generate our step responses.
+We then use the microcontroller and motor driver to turn the motor by a 5 degrees and back by -5 degrees (or a similar value) to **generate our step responses**.
 The number of step responses to be recorded is set at the beginning of the `loop()` function in [record_open_loop_step_response_data_for_matlab.ino](/lab/step002-open-loop-step-response/arduino/record_open_loop_step_response_data_for_matlab/record_open_loop_step_response_data_for_matlab.ino):
 ```
   const uint16_t num_responses= 5;          // record for this many time steps
   const uint16_t num_time_steps= 200;       // time steps in between angular steps
   const float angular_step= 3.1416/180.0*5; // 5 deg in rad
 ```
-The variable `num_time_steps` defines the number of time steps in between the step signals sent to the motor (200* 5 milliseconds= 1 second here).
+The variable `num_time_steps` defines the **number of time steps in between the step signals** sent to the motor (200* 5 milliseconds= 1 second here).
 The variable `angular_step` defines the input step signal.
-We will see that an input signal that corresponds to 5 degrees does not exactly result in a physical turn by 5 degrees.
+We will see that an input signal that corresponds to, for example, 5 degrees **does not necessarily result in a physical turn by exactely 5 degrees**.
 The deviation of the physical angle from the commanded angle will be captured by our transfer function.
+Your motor driver combination may also turn the motor by -5 degrees when you command +5 degrees. **This can be captured by a factor -1 in the transfer function**.

 <!--
 <span style="color: red"> TODO: animated gif of the 5 step responses to illustrate the text block above</span>